Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 Logger.recordOutput("MyPoseArray", new Pose3d[] {poseA, poseB});
 ```

 WPILib's [`Field2d`](https://docs.wpilib.org/en/stable/docs/software/dashboards/glass/field2d-widget.html) class can also be used to log several sets of 2D pose data together.
+Note that `Field2d` publishes rotations in degrees instead of radians; use the configuration at the bottom of the screen to adjust the units.

 ### Legacy Format